andreasf/epic-collection/README.md

 ```
 CI=1 MOZ_HEADLESS=1 ./gradlew clean npm_install npm_test test
 ```

+The acceptance tests expect a current version of Firefox to be installed.

 Most tests are in `frontend` where they can be run with `CI=1 npm test`.